LeeHunter/Anki-slicer/README.md

 Before using Anki-Slicer you might want to edit your translation SRT before loading:
 For example you can use AI to add explanations, grammar notes, transliterations etc.
 This text appears on the answer side of the Anki card.
-Note that Anki uses HTML formatting.
+Note that Anki uses RTF formatting.

 ## 🤝 Contributing